-Licence holders can also find their licences are subject to being reviewed, usually so it can be considered whether an appropriate disciplinary measure should be imposed on an individual basis.
+Licence holders can also find their licences are subject to review, usually so it can be considered whether an appropriate disciplinary measure should be imposed on an individual basis.
 This may arise in several ways but is usually because the Council has received some relevant information, for example:-

+- the receipt of a conviction or police caution;

+- the history;

+- complaints or offences;

+- penalty points; and

-- the receipt of a conviction or police caution; (please see separate policy) - the history of the licence holder. - complaints or offences; and - DVLA driving licence acquiring 12 or more points.
+- DVLA driving licence acquiring 12 or more points.

-If a licence is reviewed, one or more of the following actions may be taken:-
+If a licence is reviewed one or more of the following actions may be taken:-

 - no action;

 - issue an oral or written warning;

-- undertake the DSA test;
+- undertake the Practical Driving test;

-- require the attainment of a qualification appertaining to the taxi profession

 - suspend a licence; or

-- revoke a licence;
+- revoke a licence: